jess-of-the-woods/tid_til/notes/linux/terminal.md

 - `dpkg -L packagename`: lists all files 'owned' by a package

+### processes
+All processes have an ID (PID). all processes have a parent apart from init which has PID: 1.
+It is the initialisation which boots the pc and runs through start up scripts.
+Init is the 'mummy' to all processes whose parents have died.

+The kernel is a layer between the process & the hardware.
+Each process has a UID which is the user that owns that process.
+Effective User Id (EUID) is a way of giving a process different permissions than the user that spawned it.

+The niceness of a process is how high the priority of the process, therefore how 'nice' it is to other processes.

+Signals are used by processes to communicate with the kernel, & also how the kernel communicates info about the state of the system to processes.

+Processes need CPU time & the kernel manages when they get access to that in a smart way.

+#### ps (process status)
+- `ps aux`: report snapshot of current processes.

+`a`: all, `u`: convert userid's to usernames, `x`: show processes not attached to a terminal (tty)

+- `ps aux | grep nginx`: check CPU usage for a process (nginx)
+- `ps -p <PID>`: to find the process having the PID
+- `ps -p "$$"`: to do this in one command

+#### kill
+- `kill -l`: list all types of kill commands. kill 15 is the default (or implied) which is SIGTERM.
+- `kill 9 <PID>`: use with caution, can cause damage

+#### pkill
+look up or signal processes based on name & other attributes
+- `sudo pkill -u user`: kill processes owned by user

 ### disk usage
 - `df -ah` `-a`: all, `-h`: human-readable
 - `du -hs ./path/to/dir` ( `du` = disk usage, `h` = human-readable, `s` = summary ) recursive summary of folder & subfolders..